Density of quasismooth hypersurfaces in simplicial toric varieties: Applications

 \subsection{Allowing a finite number of singularities}

 \begin{theorem} In the situation of Theorem~\ref{T:main}, suppose further that for any closed point $P \in Y$ holds $\nu_P(D) > 0$.
 Choose an integer $s \geq 1$.
 Then

 \end{theorem} \begin{proof} Again, we can apply the strategy for medium and high degree points without big changes.
 So we take a look at low degree points.
 Fix an integer $r \geq 1$ and let $Y_{<r}$ be the set of closed points of $U$ of degree less than $r$.
 Denote again by $Z$ the union of all $Y_P$ for $P \in Y_{<r}$.
-Recall that for $f \in H^0(X, \mathcal O_X(D+kE))$, the intersection $Y \cap V(f)$ is quasismooth at all points in $Y_{<r}$ if and only if all entries $\varphi_{Z,k}(f)$ are non-zero, where